MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-wechat-channel.md

      - **Developer password (AppSecret):** Specify the WeChat Developer password.
      - **Token:** Specify the WeChat token.
      - **Message encryption key (EncodingAESKey):** Specify the WeChat Message encryption key for service account.
 If you're configuring a sandbox account, use a key of your choice.
-   1. On the **Callback information** page, copy the values that you see in the two boxes.
+   1. On the **Callback information** page, copy the values in the two boxes.
 You update the copied information in the WeChat account.
    1. Select **Done**.
 The WeChat account instance is created.

 1. To configure routing and work distribution, you can create a [workstream](create-workstreams.md) or select an existing one.